mapbox/tile-count/README.md

 Merging counts
 --------------

-    tile-count-merge [-q] [-z zoom] -o out.count in1.count [in2.count ...]
+    tile-count-merge [-q] [-s binsize] -o out.count in1.count [in2.count ...]

 Produces a new count file from the specified count files, summing the counts for any points duplicated between the two.

-* `-z zoom`: The precision of all locations in the output file will be reduced as specified.
+* `-s binsize`: The precision of all locations in the output file will be reduced as specified.
 * `-q': Silence the progress indicator

 Decoding counts